BjRo/vim-shimmer/Readme.md

+# Deprecated
+This plugin is deprecated. [vim-test](https://github.com/janko-m/vim-test) offers much more (and is what I personally use nowadays).

 # shimmer.vim

 I created the `shimmer.vim` plugin out of a personal need.
 I'm using [vim](http://www.vim.org) for work in multiple languages (Ruby, Elixir, and others).
 For every language there's a Vim plugin to do all sorts of things, but I want to reuse the same keybindings across language borders.
 Running tests for instance is one of those things and it's the first thing I implemented.